sourabh-ghorpade/payment_processor/README.md

 This application processes transactions and generates bills for all of them on a monthly basis.
 The user, card and merchant data is assumed to be populated externally.

 #Backlog
 * Generate Bills for last month's transactions only.
+[Done]
 * Add fees which will be configurable.
 * Deploy to a prod environment.
 * Generate a PDF for the Bill and email it.